-NIOSH lacks sufficient information, which includes biological monitoring data, sufficient air monitoring information, or sufficient process and radiological source information that would allow it to estimate the potential internal exposures to which the proposed class may have been exposed.

-NIOSH determined that it is likely feasible to reconstruct with sufficient accuracy the occupational medical dose received by Hanford workers.
+- NIOSH lacks sufficient information, which includes biological monitoring data, sufficient air monitoring information, or sufficient process and radiological source information, to allow it to estimate with sufficient accuracy the potential internal exposures to mixed fission and/or activation product radionuclides to which the proposed class may have been subjected. - NIOSH finds that it is likely feasible to reconstruct occupational medical dose for Lawrence Livermore National Laboratory (LLNL) workers with sufficient accuracy. - There is currently a class of LLNL workers associated with a previous NIOSH evaluation of SEC petition SEC-00092: